- Step 1: Download OS

 - The green power LED will turn on, and the blue activity LED should start blinking after a few seconds.

-- The first boot takes about 30 seconds, and the monitor will scroll the boot messages; then, the XFCE Desktop will appear with the login dialogue box.
+- The first boot takes only a few seconds, and the monitor will scroll the boot messages; then, the KDE Desktop will appear with the login dialogue box.

 Step 6: Change the Password

 Click the System Settings icon in the bottom left of the taskbar and select Users.
 You can now change the passwords for both the Radxa and Rock users.